Salem witch trials

 The Salem witch trials were a series of hearings and prosecutions of people accused of witchcraft in colonial Massachusetts between February 1692 and May 1693.
 More than 200 people were accused.
 Thirty people were found guilty, nineteen of whom were executed by hanging (fourteen women and five men).
-One other man, Giles Corey, died under torture after refusing to enter a plea, and at least five people died in the disease-ridden jails without trial.
+One other man, Giles Corey, died under torture for refusing to enter a plea, and at least five people died in the disease-ridden jails without trial.

 Although the accusations began in Salem Village (known today as Danvers), accusations and arrests were made in numerous towns beyond the village notably in Andover and Topsfield.
 The residency of many of the accused is now unknown; around 151 of those people are able to be traced back to twenty-five different New England communities.
 The grand juries and trials for this capital crime were conducted by a Court of Oyer and Terminer in 1692 and by a Superior Court of Judicature in 1693, both held in Salem Town (the regional center for Salem Village), where the hangings also took place.
 It was the deadliest witch hunt in the history of colonial North America.
 Fourteen other women and two men were executed in Massachusetts and Connecticut during the 17th century.
 The Salem witch trials only came to an end when serious doubts began to arise among leading clergymen about the validity of the spectral evidence that had been used to justify so many of the convictions, and due to the sheer number of those accused, "including several prominent citizens of the colony".